Adderall Shortage: 7 Ways to Manage ADHD Without Medication

 Is there still an Adderall and ADHD medication shortage?

-As of October 2023, there is still an Adderall shortage in the USA, and now a growing shortage in the UK with the main medicines affected being Methylphenidate, Lisdexamfetamine, Guanfacine and Atomoxetine.
+As of December 2024, there is still an Adderall shortage in the USA, and a growing shortage in the UK with the main medicines affected being Methylphenidate, Lisdexamfetamine, Guanfacine and Atomoxetine.

 Adderall is made up of two kinds of central nervous stimulants: amphetamine and dextroamphetamine.
 Because the shortage is a continuing problem, other kinds of ADHD medication, like Methylphenidate alternatives, are also becoming harder to get a hold of.